geertjanw/ojet-training/README.md

 Take a look at your source structure, find the new 'my-employee-form' CCA component, and explore its structure.

-3. Load the loader, i.e., 'my-employee-form/loader', at the end of the 'define' block of the 'dashboard.js', as shown below:
+3. Load the loader, i.e., 'my-employee-form/loader', at the end of the dependency list passed into the define() call of the 'dashboard.js', as shown below:

 ```js #button { border: none; }
 define(['ojs/ojcore', 'knockout', 'jquery',